Veruska79/ollamaCloud_Chatbot/README.md

 ---

 ## 🚀 Project Goals
-- Development of a local QA bot that utilises PDF and source text data or web links
+- Development of a local QA bot that utilises PDF and source text data (examples with selectd publications) or web links
 - Integration of a multilingual embedding model (DE/EN)
 - Integration of an open source model on Ollama Cloud
 - Interactive chat interface via Chainlit